patrickhilmoe/groupstorytelling/storyNotes.md

 adult green dragon in the center of a whirlpool that ages things quickly that touch it.

 mezrin - archfey master of illusions

+# 1/27 game notes
+Stix - goth look

+Encatrium Addict - Tag

+0 points of exhustion -0 movement , -0 skill check

+2 minute passes

+meet the creature under the water after failing a con save. last queen of the triton people and

+Abolith is who we are trying to free.
+The coruppter, red raven, night hag, edritch witch, Miranda.
+The Dreaming One.

+elder being, existed before time. total of 5 kin. born of a sleeping elder god. a being of 4th dimensions and can see into time.

+trapped for a millenea. and to consume the other elder gods.
+Metronian wizards accidentally opened a portal to these beings.

+She gains to be The sleeping god

+hero are enchanting a fork- blight, a potato-3 fireballs, pages of a book, bear trap - sickening radiance and whrilpool. pellet - spell of polymorph terry

+Sketcher is a woodworker in Fog Harbor named Patrick

+talroth demon lord is Adrian Dell's patron. who is a dead demon lord. he is cursed with demon's blood.

+glob now has devil horns and wings and can fly.

+ranger is talking with a cloaked figure with a staff.
+Ranger was talking with Kho.

+# 2/3 game notes

+portend- every morning 3 d20. costs a reaction ->

+necklace of detect thoughts
+saddle
+spell scroll lighting bolt
+cloak of the manta ray

+scroll of greater demon

+orb scry on mage from black academy. secure perimeter on the city.
+Scry on Heros, as they bamf to the Grey moors.

+dressed up family of zombies to run out of the house. the group splits up and

+3 doors in the excavation pit

+poisoned and 20

+0 charges of ring of evasion left

+man studying a sewer - Arte Ion the Druid

+6